-This fall, the Smith College Department of Art is pleased to host Helen Hills as the 2014-2015 Ruth and Clarence Kennedy Professor in Renaissance Studies.
+This fall, the Smith College Department of English is pleased to host Mihoko Suzuki as the 2016-2017 Ruth and Clarence Kennedy Professor in Renaissance Studies.
 (Click image to the right for event poster).

 Recent Kennedy Professors-in-Residence:

 Kennedy Lectures, 2015-2016